 We live in a culture of tremendous meanness.
 And few people have experienced it more than Lizzie.
 Bullying first became a reality when she entered kindergarten and the whispers and the pointing began because Lizzie looked different.
 At 17, discovering “The World’s Ugliest Woman” video, with its 8 seconds of Lizzie’s face, its 4 million views, and its thousands of comments including KILL IT WITH FIRE, presented Lizzie with a choice.
 Lizzie chose to not give up, but to forgive and to thrive; as an author, as a speaker, and now as an activist.

 Just recently, in September 2014, the World Health Organization published that every 40 seconds, someone takes their own life.
 When we arrived in Washington DC to help lobby for The Safe Schools Improvement Act, the first federal bill with potential to reach the floor for a congressional vote, Lizzie asked the question repeatedly, How Many MORE?
 How many more kids do we have to lose to being bullied and discriminated against because they look or act different?
 Lizzie wanted to go to Washington in hopes that her personal testimony might make a difference, to require data collection of kids being bullied in school.
-At the time of this submission, Lizzie’s efforts helped garner a record 208 co-sponsors out of 218 needed for the bill.
+At the end of filming, Lizzie’s efforts helped garner a record 208 co-sponsors out of 218 needed for the bill.
 This was more support than over 8 years of congressional efforts.

 What I wanted to show is that this is Lizzie’s film, but it is Everyone’s story.
 Our record-breaking Kickstarter campaign yielded support from 16 countries and proved that Lizzie’s message knew no limits.
 From 65 year old veterans giving their retirement checks over to the campaign in California, to 12 year old girls doing lemonade stands in the UK, to Lizzie’s church members taking out second jobs so they could contribute at home here in Texas.